CodeIntelligenceTesting/c-cpp-example/README.md

 cifuzz coverage
 ```

-To make use of the devcontainer setup please run ```git submodule update --init --recursive``` and have a look at the [submodule readme](.decvonatiner/README.md#L1).
-The second README will only be available after running the command above.
+To make use of the devcontainer setup please run ```git submodule update --init --recursive``` and have a look at the [submodule readme](.devcontainer/README.md#L1).
+The second README will only be available after running the command git submodule update.